Fundraising: Time to Think Outside the BoxMarch 5, 2019

 Second, in studies of firefighters and fundraisers, Professor Grant found that when people “want to help” rather than feel that they “have to help,” they work harder, have better performance, and have greater productivity.
 Who wouldn’t want such results at their job?

 Third, prosocial motivation is tied to creativity.
-Wanting to take actions to help others leads employees to be better at taking other people’s perspectives.
-Such employees can see in advance what is valuable about an idea from another’s point of view.
-Thus, prosocially motivated employees are better at translating new ideas into useful, creative applications for others.
+Wanting to take action to help others leads employees to be better at taking other people’s perspectives.
+Such team members can see in advance what is valuable about an idea from another’s point of view.
+Thus, prosocially motivated team members are better at translating new ideas into useful, creative applications for others.

-Finally, employees report that helping someone else makes them feel really good, makes them glad to uphold a moral principle, and makes them pleased to strengthen their relationship with their team.”
+Finally, team members report that helping someone else makes them feel really good, makes them glad to uphold a moral principle, and makes them pleased to strengthen their relationship with their team.”